drugis/addis-core/docs/api/index.md

 Expects the request headers `X-EventSource-Title` (required) and `X-EventSource-Description` (optional) containing a human-readable short- and long-form description of the change (see [Versioning](versioning.html)).
 The server returns a response header `X-Trialverse-Version` containing the URI of the created version.
 Note that this URI will be different from the one specified under [Versioning](versioning.html), as the Trialverse API exposes versions through a different endpoint.
+In general, SPARQL update queries should not be used to create or delete graphs, and the store's behaviour is not defined in that case.

+Both the `./query` and `./update` endpoint define `/users/:user-id/datasets/:dataset-id/graphs/` as their base URI, and hence graphs can be referred to using only their ID in SPARQL: `<:graph-id>`.

 ```
 /users/:user-id/datasets/:dataset-id/graphs/:graph-id
 ```

-SPARQL graph store API for the latest version of this dataset.
+SPARQL graph store API for the latest version of this dataset, using the direct graph identification pattern (i.e. the graph URI resolves to an RDF document of the graph).
 POST, PUT, and DELETE requests must specify the `X-EventSource-Title` header and may specify the `X-EventSource-Description` header.
+The response to all successful requests contains an `X-Trialverse-Version` header indicating the version returned or the newly created version.

 Creating graphs
 ---------------

+Graphs can be created using a POST request to the graph's desired URI.

 When creating or replacing graphs in a dataset, it is necessary to know the core subject of a graph (e.g. we want to know which study is described in the graph).
 This could be done by giving the subject the same URI as the graph, but this has two problems: